postcss/postcss/README.md

 ### Raw Properties

-Some CSS values (like selectors, at-rule params and declaration values) can contain comments.
+Some CSS values (selectors, comment content, at-rule params and declaration values) can contain trailing spaces and comments.
 PostCSS will clean them for you:

 ```js
 var root = postcss.parse("a /**/ b {}");